 Due to high complexity of full fabrication process, which includes optical exposure and chemical development, a software which can simulate the Talbot Lithography will reduce time and cost of prototyping semiconductors devices.

-- calculation can be done for arbitrary mask of two types: amplitude or phase,
+- support for an arbitrary mask of two types: amplitude or phase,

-- calculation of an aerial image for predefined integration distance,
+- output of an optical aerial image at specific position and for predefined integration distance,

-- calculation of a latent image in resist after exposition using the Dill model,
+- calculation of a latent image in photo-resist after exposition ( Dill model ),

-- simulation of the development process using the Notch model of a resist.
+- simulation of the development process of the photo-resist ( Notch model ).